tylerrichman-erg/CARB-Facility_Matching-DesktopGUI/README.md

 </ul>

 ## Updating the Tool
 The "main" brach of this repository should contain the most up-to-date operational code for the tool.
 The "ERG" branch contains the source code of the application delivered to CARB in May 2024.
+Re-run setup.py to incorporate changes into the tool. <b>DO NOT</b> push the files generated from setup.py into the repository, it will take up a significant amount of storage space here.

 The "docs/Guidance on Potential Tool Updates.pdf" file contains instructions on how to perform the following updates to the tool:
 <ul>